JAlcocerT/JAlcocerT/content/blog/entre-selling-landing.md

 ### Checks before web delivery

-The good thing about astro, is to plug that image optimization:
+The good thing about astro, is to plug that **image optimization** out of the box:

 ![Astro Image Optimization](/blog_img/web/astro-img-optim.png)